monzo/vault-plugin-database-k8s-controller/README.md

 It will then replace all instances of `{{annotation}}` in the creation statements of the concrete `rw` role with the value of the annotation on that service account.

+You can also set an annotation `monzo.com/cluster` which allows you to override the db name of the concrete `rw` role with the value of the annotation.

+Annotation keys can be overridden with the `kubeconfig` endpoint, using `keyspace_annotation` and `db_name_annotation`.

 The role names are designed such that they can support a vault policy as follows: